 The 8 Best Bladeless Fans

 This wiki has been updated 35 times since it was first published in June of 2015.
 These bladeless fans can eliminate many of the drawbacks associated with traditional models.
 For instance, they don't accumulate dust easily or pose a risk to children's fingers or pets' paws and snouts.
 In addition, they typically use much less energy to circulate a lot more air that a traditional model, which can help you stay cool year-round without busting your utilities budget.
-When users buy our independently chosen editorial recommendations, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial picks, we may earn commissions to help fund the Wiki.

 Editor's Notes